Entanglement entropy and kinematic space in BCFT and RG flow: Kinematic space for CFT on Upper Half plane

 \subsubsection{$\sigma_1 \to \sigma_2$ limit}

-From the definition of the entanglement entropy it follows that when the length of the interval tends to zero,i.e $\sigma_{1} \rightarrow \sigma_{2}$, the entanglement entropy must be the entropy of total pure state and therefore vanishes. i.e
+From the definition of the entanglement entropy it follows that when the length of the interval tends to zero,i.e $\sigma_{1} \rightarrow \sigma_{2}$\footnote{$\epsilon$ is a short distance scale, so that taking this limit means taking $\sigma_2 -\sigma_1 =\epsilon $.}, the entanglement entropy must be the entropy of total pure state and therefore vanishes. i.e

-This limit implies that in\ref{EESOL}, $f(\sigma) = -\frac{B}{2}\ln\frac{2\sigma}{\epsilon}$ and $a=b=0$.
+This limit implies that in(\ref{EESOL}), $f(\sigma) = -\frac{B}{2}\ln\frac{2\sigma}{\epsilon}$ and $a=b=0$.